ente-io/ente/docs/docs/auth/faq/index.md

 ### How secure is Ente Auth?

-All codes you backup via Ente is stored end-to-end encrypted.
+All codes you backup via Ente is stored with end-to-end encryption.
 This means only you can access your codes.
 Our apps are open source and our cryptography has been externally audited.